GurjasChalana/LearningShowcase/README.md

 # LearningShowcase
-This is a Python script of a program I created showcasing my learning throughout a semester.
-This was my first semester, without a background in Computer Science.
-So it was a difficult one, but I am proud of it and would like to show it!
+This is a Python script of a program I created showcasing my projects in learning Python.
+This was my first experience coding, but I am proud of it and would like to show it!

 by Gurjas Chalana